aidevnn/FinitelyPresentedGroup/README.md

 Bruteforce algorithm for creating all elements of a group presented by generators and relations.
 This current version runs very slow even for smallest groups.

 Benchmarks are single-threaded on a 2.9Ghz CPU

+## Moved to FastGoat Project

+The Todd Coxeter procedure is more performant than this code, which a part of the project [FastGoat](https://github.com/aidevnn/FastGoat)
+This project will be archived.

 ```
 WordGroup.Generate("a2", "b2", "abab"); // Klein